paulsinclair51/briteTest/docs/LiteTest_Glossary.md

   when used as an adjective.
 - **concurrent block**: For LiteTest, a set of tests bracketed by `LT_BEGIN_CONCURRENT` and `LT_END_CONCURRENT` macros.
--**contributor: Any person or agent that may commit to LiteTest `main`, The implementation changes and documentation updates for a commit to `main` must conform to the LiteTest contribution guidelines and must have approval by a designated approver or agent.
+- **contributor**: Any person or agent that may commit to LiteTest `main`, The implementation changes and documentation updates for a commit to `main` must conform to the LiteTest contribution guidelines and must have approval by a designated approver or agent.
-- `control file`: A previously generated file that can be compared to a newly generated file for differences.
+- **control file**: A previously generated file that can be compared to a newly generated file for differences.
 Differences (other than expected ones like timestamps) typically indicate a test failure.
 Sometimes the control file is out of date and must be replaced by promoting the new file.
-- `customization function`: A function included in the LiteTest Runner API that can be used to help customize the orchestrator (main) function and test group functions.
+- *customization function***: A function included in the LiteTest Runner API that can be used to help customize the orchestrator (main) function and test group functions.
 </details>

 <details>
 <summary>D: Click to view</summary>

-- `default report filename`: For LiteTest, the report filename used when only a directory path (or no `PATH`) is provided.
+- **default report filename**: For LiteTest, the report filename used when only a directory path (or no `PATH`) is provided.
 </details>

 <details>
 <summary>E: Click to view</summary>

-- `executable`: For LiteTest, a compiled/linked program that contains the orchestrator, test groups, test expressions (and underlying functions), and the LiteTest APIs.
+- **executable**: For LiteTest, a compiled/linked program that contains the orchestrator, test groups, test expressions (and underlying functions), and the LiteTest APIs.
 It is run from a shell using a command line.